glest/glest-source/README.md

-ZetaGlest is an entertaining free (freeware and free software) and open source cross-platform 3D real-time strategy (RTS) game, where you control the armies of one of seven different factions: Tech, Magic, Egypt, Indians, Norsemen, Persian or Romans.
+ZetaGlest is an entertaining free (freeware and free software) and open source cross-platform 3D real-time strategy (RTS) game, where you control the armies of one of eight different factions: Tech, Magic, Egypt, Indians, Norsemen, Persian, Elves or Romans.
 The game is played in one of 17 naturally looking settings, which, like the unit models, are crafted with great attention to detail.
 A lot of additional game data can be downloaded from within the game at no cost.

 ## Download executable files